 I'm a postdoctoral scholar studying planetary geology in the Planetary Sciences Group at UCF.

-I’m going to devote more time to writing about space resources, and separate out a block of the site to do so.
+I’m going to devote more time to writing about space resources.
 As a start, here’s a smorgasbord of sorts with what’s been happening lately in the field:

 Phil Metzger and Julie Brisset at FSI began work on a ULA-funded grant to model lunar water extraction from regolith.
 The work is being done in coordination with Colorado School of Mines, and it’s interesting as ULA hasn’t previously made much noise in the space resources industry.
 But if it’s going to be a big thing, then nobody will want to be left out.

 I’ve heard that Planetary Resources has laid off multiple people due to lack of funding, including the only bona fide planetary scientist they had on staff (and not as an advisor).
 This is worrisome because the whole point of this venture was that investors were in it for the long haul, and didn’t care about short-term ROI.
 Their website currently claims that the team is “growing”.

 NASA released a Broad Agency Announcement focused on maturing ISRU technology to TRL 4-6, depending on the proposal “track”.
 They’re looking to fund a handful of trade studies and tech demos for components and subsystems that will work on the Moon and/or Mars.
 It’s hard to find much mention of asteroids in the call, reflecting the new direction within the agency.